mranish592/dropbox-test/README.md

 - how to preview the file (front end)
 - how to upload the contents of a large file to the server (frontend and backend)
 - which blob storage to choose (for deployment purpose
-- how to download. what headers content type and values to pass while returning the file.
+- how to download.
+What header content type and values should be passed while returning the file?

 ### Things to take care
 - ⁠action plan